yw14218/amiga_extra/amiga_manip/README.md

 ## Core concept

 Complex manipulation tasks can be described as a combination of simpler ones.
-The purpose of this server is to identify and provide some useful services to Amiga developers such that they can concentrate on using perception to generate a desired online trajectory and action plan.
+The purpose of this server is to identify and provide several useful services to Amiga developers such that they can concentrate on using perception to generate a desired online trajectory and action plan.

  A single manipulation server is more organized, extensible and trackable than spamming scripts for each task.

-All API requests require the use of a generated API key.
-You can find your API key, or generate a new one, by navigating to the /settings endpoint, or clicking the “Settings” sidebar item.

 view_point_adjuster = rospy.Service('/amiga/offline_manipulation/view_point_adjuster', ViewAdjust, self.adjust_viewpoints)
 circle_executor = rospy.Service('/amiga/offline_manipulation/circle_executor', CircleExecutor, self._circle_executor)